Toshihiko-tan/momi3/docs/tutorial.rst

 Demographic parameters in momi3
 -------------------------------

 A convenient feature of momi3 is its treatment of demographic model parameterization.
 It automatically translates a given demographic model (e.g., IWM, exponential growth, stepping stone, population split with migration) into the precise set of numerical constraints that satisfy model restrictions, such as those governing time intervals, population sizes, and admixture events.
-This eliminates the tedious and challenging manual derivation of constraints, making constrained optimization both more accessible.
+This eliminates the tedious and challenging manual derivation of constraints, making constrained optimization more accessible.

 To see all parameters associated to this model: